sdc-china/IDA-doc/_posts/2018-01-15-installation-liberty.md

 It is only needed when you want to have BPM Check Style feature.
 If you don't need it, you can leave them as-is.

+Please note that to enable BPM Check Style feature, you need to have IBM ODM installed because the BPM Check Style feature is running against ODM rule engine.
+You need to locate the jrules-engine.jar in your ODM installation and copy it to **lib** folder, before executing **package.bat**.

 **#monitoring.properties (For BPM Monitoring purpose)**

 *  **event_type** : event types to be stored in Keter database